Chronology of the universe: Lepton epoch

-The majority of hadrons and anti-hadrons annihilate each other at the end of the hadron epoch, leaving leptons (such as the electron, muons and certain neutrinos) and antileptons, dominating the mass of the universe.
+The majority of hadrons and anti-hadrons annihilate each other leaving leptons (such as the electron, muons and certain neutrinos) and antileptons, dominating the mass of the universe.

-The lepton epoch follows a similar path to the earlier hadron epoch.
 Initially leptons and antileptons are produced in pairs.
 About 10 seconds after the Big Bang the temperature of the universe falls to the point at which new lepton–antilepton pairs are no longer created and most remaining leptons and antileptons quickly annihilated each other, giving rise to pairs of high-energy photons, and leaving a small residue of non-annihilated leptons.